The Ceremonial Academic Mace

 The mace is an institutional symbol of strength and authority.
 Its design was carefully crafted by college faculty and staff to represent service to students and excellence in learning, teaching, and leadership.

-The Mace & Medallion Committee presented the Northeast Lakeview College mace to Dr. Reno, college president, and its leadership representatives, including the President of the Faculty Senate and the President of the Staff Council on January 10, 2012.
+The Mace & Medallion Committee presented the Northeast Lakeview College mace to Dr. Reno, founding Northeast Lakeview College president, and college leadership representatives, including the President of the Faculty Senate and the President of the Staff Council on January 10, 2012.